ONSdigital/dp-search/machine_learning/README.md

 TODO
 ====
-* Implement neural network to decide which model to use for a particular query id/string
+Implement neural network to decide which model to use for a particular query id/string.
+Possible training features:
+* Length of query (some models may perform better for short/long queries)
+* Number of named entities in query
+* Query id/string

 # References
 * [1] C.J.C.
 Burges, T. Shaked, E. Renshaw, A. Lazier, M. Deeds, N. Hamilton and G. Hullender.
 Learning to rank using gradient descent.
 In Proc. of ICML, pages 89-96, 2005.